Generate Income through Lease Options

 Lease options can be utilized in the following situations:

 3. Sellers facing personal situations like a divorce

 Michael Van Horn, an advanced trainer with Wealth Intelligence Academy says that one can start investing in real estate, with little or no cash using lease options.
 He says “Options let you control a property without having to buy it, and you can profit at every step of the process.”

 When people cannot go out for an outright sale, say for example due to property mortgages, they turn towards the lease option.
 A sandwich lease option is one common example.
 In this scheme, the buyer leases a property with an option to buy in three years.
 This property is leased by another tenant/buyer from the initial buyer with an option to buy in two years.
 The buyer then, using his option, purchases the property and sells it to the tenant/buyer at a profit.

 Lease options are feasible on both multi-unit buildings and single-family homes.
-Van Horn says that owners having difficulty in disposing off small apartments will lease option it.
-He also says that one gets into property for a lesser down payment, and enjoys benefits from cash flow while working on the financing over a period of time.
+Van Horn says that owners having difficulty in disposing of small apartments will lease option it.
+He also says that one gets into the property for a lesser down payment, and enjoys benefits from cash flow while working on the financing over a period of time.

 Laws regarding real estate options differ from state to state.
-Consult a real estate attorney regarding regulations in a particular state, before going ahead with a lease option transaction homes.
+Consult a real estate attorney regarding regulations in a particular state, before going ahead with a lease option transaction for homes.